k-symplectic structures and absolutely trianalytic subvarieties in hyperkahler manifolds: Introduction

 \theorem (\cite{_Verbitsky:trianaly2_,_Verbitsky:subvar_}) Let $M$ be a hyperk\"ahler manifold, $S$ its twistor family.
 Then there exists a countable subset $S_1\subset S$, such that for any complex structure $L\in S \backslash S_1$, all compact complex subvarieties of $(M,L)$ are trianalytic. \endproof

-In \cite{_Verbitsky:Hilbert_} (see also \cite{_KV:book_V_}, \cite{_KV:part-res_} and \cite{_Oguiso:automo_}), this theorem was used to study subvarieties of generic deformations of a compact holomorphically symplectic manifold $M$.
-Recall that the Teichm\"uller space of $M$ is a quotient $\Comp/\Diff^0$ of the (infinite-dimensional) space of all complex structures of hyperk\"ahler type by the group $\Diff^0$ of isotopies (\cite{_V:Torelli_}).
-It is a complex, non-Hausdorff manifold, which can be identified (componentwise) with the so-called ``marked moduli space'' of deformations of $M$ (\cite{_V:Torelli_}).
+In \cite{_Verbitsky:Hilbert_} (see also \cite{_KV:book_V_}, \cite{_KV:part-res_} and \cite{_Oguiso:automo_}), this theorem was used to study subvarieties of generic deformations of a compact holomorphic symplectic manifold $M$.
+Recall that the Teichm\"uller space of $M$ is the quotient $\Teich = \Comp/\Diff^0$ of the (infinite-dimensional) space of all complex structures of hyperk\"ahler type by the group $\Diff^0$ of isotopies (\cite{_V:Torelli_}). $\Teich$ is a complex, non-Hausdorff manifold.
+If we fix a complex structure $I$ on $M$ then the connected component of the Teichm\"uller space containing $I$ can be identified with a connected component of the so-called ``marked moduli space'' of deformations of $(M, I)$ (\cite{_V:Torelli_}).

-\definition Let $(M,I,J,K)$ be a compact, holomorphically symplectic, K\"ahler manifold, and $Z\subset (M,I)$ a complex subvariety, which is trianalytic with respect to any hyperk\"ahler structure compatible with $I$.
+\definition Let $(M,I,J,K)$ be a compact, holomorphic symplectic, K\"ahler manifold, and $Z\subset (M,I)$ a complex subvariety, which is trianalytic with respect to any hyperk\"ahler structure compatible with $I$.
 Then $Z$ is called {\bf absolutely trianalytic}.

 \definition For a given complex structure $I$, consider {\bf the Weil operator} $W_I$ acting on $(p,q)$ forms as $\1(p-q)$.
 Let $G_{MT}(M,I)$ be a smallest rational algebraic subgroup of $\Aut(H^*(M,\R))$ containing $e^{tW_I}$.
 This group is called {\bf the Mumford-Tate group of $(M,I)$}.
 A group generated by $G_{MT}(M,I)$ for all complex structures $I$ in a connected component of a deformation space is called {\bf a maximal Mumford-Tate group of $M$} (\cite{_Deligne:Hodge_cycles_}).